76ers vs. Nets: Betting Trends, Record ATS, Home/Road Splits

 Additional Nets Insights & Trends

-- Brooklyn has a 3-7 record against the spread while finishing 5-5 overall in its past 10 contests.
+- Brooklyn has a 3-7 record against the spread while finishing 5-5 overall over its last 10 games.

-- In their past 10 games, the Nets have hit the over four times.
+- The Nets have gone over the total in four of their last 10 contests.

 76ers vs. Nets Betting Splits